Bipin38/Portfolio/README.md

 ## About Me

-I am a **Data Engineer** and **Machine Learning Enthusiast** with expertise in data processing, cloud technologies, and programming.
+I am a **Data Engineer** and **Deep Learning Enthusiast** with expertise in data processing, cloud technologies, and programming.
 My passion lies in solving complex problems and leveraging technology to drive impactful insights.
 With a strong foundation in **Python**, **SQL**, and scalable data pipelines, I strive to continuously learn and innovate in the field of data science and engineering.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bipin-ghimire-5587311b0/) [![Email](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:bipin.ghimire692@gmail.com)